How to Take Care of Yourself as a Woman in Midlife

 My Five Essentials of Self Care for Women

-Ponder these self care essentials and see how they might apply to your life.
+Ponder these self-care essentials and see how they might apply to your life, and how to take care of yourself as a woman.
 You’ll also have access to a free printable that can be used for reference, and a healthy reminder!
 More details at the bottom of the post.

 1 | Commitment to Myself